Feowl/Frontend/README.md

 ### System configuration
 The Kohana installation <b>must be in a subdirectory <em>/Frontend/</em> from the root of your virtual host or domain</b>.

-Also, you have to allow writing on <em>/Frontend/application/cache</em> and <em>/Frontend/application/logs</em> directories (replace 	&lt;path> by the path of the Feowl directory):
+Also, you have to allow writing on <em>/Frontend/application/cache</em>, <em>/Frontend/application/logs</em> and <em>temp</em> directories (replace 	&lt;path> by the path of the Feowl directory):

 	cd /Frontend/
-	mkdir -p application/logs application/cache
+	mkdir -p application/logs application/cache temp
-	chmod 777 -Rf application/logs application/cache
+	chmod 777 -Rf application/logs application/cache temp

 ### API access
 Every Feowl installation must use a unique key for the API.
 [Do not hesitate to ask for a key!](mailto:contact@feowl.com)